Communist Party of Bangladesh: Strategy and tactics

 The CPB is working with a strategy of bringing about a 'revolutionary democratic transformation of society and state' with the ultimate goal of Socialism-Communism.
 The Party has put forward a 17-point program in consonance with this strategic goal of 'revolutionary democratic transformation'.

 CPB is giving special attention to strengthen the Party and the mass organizations, increase cohesion among the communists and move towards communist unity, strengthen and expand the Left Democratic Front.

 CPB has also been working to bring together left-wing forces to provide an alternative to the current two major parties.
 CPB took active part in setting up an 11-party combination has been set up with this purpose.
-However, in recent developments the rest of this alliance has aligned within the 14-party alliance led by the Awami League.
+However, in recent developments the rest of this alliance had aligned within the 14-party alliance led by the Awami League before the boycott from the opposition political parties, including CPB, against the 2024 election, and the success of the July Revolution.